Should UX designers know how to code? Should designers code?

 Design wasn’t an initial part of the web revolution.
 Sad but true.
 We needed to fight for our place in the web development process.
 And it wasn’t easy.

-If you remember first version of e.g. Yahoo you can easily understand that while coding was already in place, design was the song of, back than, unforeseeable future.
+If you remember the first version of e.g. Yahoo you can easily understand that while coding was already in place, design was the song of, back then, unforeseeable future.

 Yahoo in 1995